mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 }, { parent: eventHub });
 ```

-Finally, let's define two access keys: one key to send data to the Event Hub and another one to send messages to it:
+Finally, let's define two access keys: one key to send data to the Event Hub and another one to listen to messages from it:

 ```ts
 const sendEventSourceKey = new azure.eventhub.AuthorizationRule("send", {